-- 1.29 Hinckley and Bosworth Borough Council will now arrange a referendum.
-If the Plan is approved by a simple majority of those voting in the referendum, the Borough Council will adopt it. - 1.30 The Neighbourhood Plan comes into force as part of the statutory Development Plan once it has been approved at referendum.
+- 1.27 The Neighbourhood Plan will now be submitted to Hinckley and Bosworth Borough Council for publication and, under Regulation 16 of the Neighbourhood Planning (General) Regulations 2012, a further six-week public consultation will take place before it is sent to an Independent Examiner. - 1.28 The Examiner will either recommend that: - the Plan is submitted to a referendum; - is modified to meet the 'Basic Conditions' and then submitted to a referendum; or that - the Plan is refused. - 1.29 If the Examiner is satisfied, Hinckley and Bosworth Borough Council will arrange a referendum.
+If the Neighbourhood Plan is approved by a simple majority of those voting in the referendum, the Borough Council will adopt it. - 1.30 When the Neighbourhood Plan is adopted, it will form part of the Statutory Development Plan for the area.
 Hinckley and Bosworth Borough Council will continue to be responsible for determining most planning applications, but in the Stoke Golding Neighbourhood Area, the policies in the Neighbourhood Plan will form the basis of those decisions along with the adopted Local Plan and other material considerations.